cidgoh/DataHarmonizer/README.md

   - Open a local webserver with `yarn dev` and test can see the new template under 'Template:` in the top bar
 - Generate the static files (within the local clone)
   - Run `yarn build:web` to generate a standalone file (Stored in `/web/dist`)
+- Move `/web/dist/` to `/docs` at the root of the repository so can be displayed on GitHub Pages

 This viewing interface should be updated on each MInAS release.